 Many real estate professionals are calling for standardization of how climate risk is measured and reported.
 Precedent exists for intermodel comparisons in other areas of climate science and in energy markets, real estate economics, employment trends, and other areas.

 “We still need to make decisions while also encouraging better standardization,” says Alschuler.
-LaSalle is moving forward while addressing the uncertainty, selecting the approaches it believes have the strongest analysis, while supplementing findings with additional analysis as needed and continuing to monitor the options as they evolve.
+LaSalle is moving forward while addressing the uncertainty, selecting the approaches that it believes have the strongest analysis, while supplementing findings with additional analysis as needed and continuing to monitor the options as they evolve.

 “In other areas of forecasting, it is easier for users to tell what drives the differences in predictions and select which approach makes the most sense for them,” Alschuler says.